 Understand how to counter the degrading images of sex that are promoted by hypersexualized media and porn.

 At a time that is right for each young person, set goals for safe, respectful, and mutually satisfying relationships.

 Why is porn a problem?

-Pornography can be disturbing and trigger a wide range of feelings: curiosity, confusion, disgust, arousal, and shame.
+Pornography can trigger a wide range of feelings: curiosity, confusion, disgust, arousal, and shame.
 Pornography doesn’t represent “real sex.”
 Research indicates that pornography often depicts a power imbalance – control, degradation, and violence is usually directed at women by men.
 Mainstream pornography doesn’t depict emotional intimacy.